 What happens after foreclosure in California depends on what the circumstances were leading up to the sale.
 If you believe that you had equity in your property after it sold, contact us and our experienced real estate attorney will evaluate your claim and advise you regarding your concerns.
 Our real estate attorney helps property owners to understand the process for making a claim and to recover what any equity that remains after a foreclosure sale.
-The attorney collection of surplus funds foreclosure is a common occurrence within California courts and is the best solution for regaining surplus funds from an equity sale.
+The attorney collection of surplus funds foreclosure is a common occurrence within California courts and is the best solution for regaining surplus funds recovery from an equity sale.

 Our real estate attorney understands the details of the California surplus foreclosure funds law.
 Under California state law, all excess funds after foreclosure belong to the previous owner.
 This simple truth can make a world of difference regarding what happens after foreclosure in California.
 With the help of a real estate attorney residents of California can access these funds.

 Our real estate attorney assists individuals in regaining these funds and we can also supply information for claiming surplus funds after a foreclosure sale.
 Anyone who wishes to undertake the task of accessing these funds on their own can make the process easier by consulting with a real estate attorney.

 Our legal team is ready to assist consumers in both recovering funds from an equity sale and even possibly reversing an illegal foreclosure.
 With this assistance, foreclosure does not need to be a frightening experience.
 It can be made that much easier with essential knowledge and understanding of the process.

 Where Does Surplus Money Go after a Foreclosure?

 After a foreclosure in California, the previous owner is entitled to any surplus funds remaining once the sale is final.
 However, many property owners face a serious challenge.
 That challenge is foreclosure surplus funds fraud.